About this item

 Do sunscreens and sunglasses really work to block damaging UV rays?
 Your class treats the lid of a Petri dish containing a sun-sensitive yeast strain with sunscreen or covers part with sunglasses, leaving part exposed to ultraviolet radiation from the sun.
 After incubating the plate, students can gauge the effects of the sun on the yeast cells, applying their findings to humans as well.
 Other simple experiments explore additional factors such as the angle of the sun, ozone depletion, and air pollution.
 Includes enough materials for 24 students.
 Time requirement is 45 minutes.

-To order chemicals, medical devices, or other restricted products please provide ID that includes your business name & shipping address via email [email protected] or fax 484.881.5997 referencing your VWR account number.
-Acceptable forms of ID are:
+To order chemicals, medical devices, or other restricted products, please provide identification that includes your business name and shipping address via email [email protected] or fax 484.881.5997 referencing your VWR account number.
+Acceptable forms of identification are:

-- • State issued document with your organization's Federal Tax ID Number
+- • Issued document with your organization's Federal Tax ID Number

-- • State issued document with your organization's Resale Tax ID Number
+- • Government issued document with your organization's Resale Tax ID Number

-- • Any other ID issued by the State that includes the business name & address
+- • Any other Government ID that includes the business name and address